Recap of Data Cleaning

 Summary

-• tidyr package helps us convert between wide and long data
+• tidyr package (part of tidyverse) helps us convert between wide and long data

 • pivot_longer() goes from wide -> long